WebMCP: I Made My Website AI Agent Ready (Here's How)

 1. Download Chrome Beta

-2. Go to chrome://flags
+2. Navigate to chrome://flags/#enable-webmcp-testing

-4. Enable it and restart
+3. Enable it and restart

 The spec supports two APIs.
 A Declarative API where you add toolname and tooldescription attributes to existing HTML forms, and an Imperative API where you register tools via JavaScript.
 The declarative approach is clever because it means existing forms can become agent-ready with two extra attributes.

-But it’s not in stable Chrome yet.
-And it only works in Chromium browsers.
-So for now, it’s a preview of where things are heading rather than something you’d deploy to production.
+It’s not in stable Chrome yet.
+The Chrome 149 origin trial is the next concrete step.
+So for now, it’s a preview of where things are heading rather than something you’d deploy to all your users today.

 The jasonjmcghee/WebMCP library (what I used)